Powered by Global Step Academy

 They are developing the foundations for their future as human beings at your school.

-Families interested in Brighton College (Singapore) are invited to visit the International Education Fairs in Osaka on 12 Oct and Tokyo on 14 Oct.
+Families interested in Brighton College (Singapore) are invited to visit the International Education Fairs in Tokyo on May 17 and Osaka on May 18.

 Contact